Domestic Violence Proceedings Now Evidence in Divorce Court

 This law is an attempt to provide further protections for victims of violence throughout the state.
 If you or someone you love is the victim of physical abuse at the hands of a spouse, you have legal rights.
 There is assistance available for anyone being abused at the hands of another.

 If you are considering divorce in Columbia and have been the victim of domestic violence, please reach out to our experienced family law attorney.
 We have experience defending people like yourself and we have the resources necessary to assist you.
-Call our office today to schedule your free case evaluation and discover more about how we can help you.
+Call our office today to schedule your $99 no-risk case evaluation and discover more about how we can help you.